|Quick Facts: Interpreters and Translators|

 Interpreters and translators convert information from one language into another language.
 Interpreters work in spoken or sign language; translators work in written language.

-Interpreters work in schools, hospitals, courtrooms, and conference centers.
-Some work for translation companies or individual organizations, and many translators also work from home.
+Interpreters work in settings such as schools, hospitals, courtrooms, meeting rooms, and conference centers.
+Some work for translation and interpretation companies, individual organizations, or private clients.
+Many translators also work remotely.
 Self-employed interpreters and translators frequently have variable work schedules.
 Most interpreters and translators work full time during regular business hours.

-Employment of interpreters and translators is projected to grow 29 percent from 2014 to 2024, much faster than the average for all occupations.
-Employment growth will be driven by increasing globalization and by large increases in the number of non-English-speaking people in the United States.
+Employment of interpreters and translators is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations.
+Globalization and large increases in the number of non-English-speaking people in the United States will drive employment growth.
 Job prospects should be best for those who have professional certification.

 Explore resources for employment and wages by state and area for interpreters and translators.